 However, some countries, especially those that are sensitive to inflation, don’t accept foreign currency (except for euros and dollars) at Duty Free, so double-check that your change is eligible before you show up at the register with a cart full of goods.

 Donating to Charity

-Thanks to Change For Good initiative , you won’t have to exchange a dime as they do all the hard work of charitable giving for you.
-They’ve partnered with several airlines, including American Airlines and Aer Lingus, to help passengers donate their excess change.
+Thanks to UNICEF’s Change For Good initiative , you may not have to exchange a dime.
+This program involves a partnership with several international airlines to help passengers donate their excess change.

 Some airports have similar initiatives and programs that raise money for different charities around the world — all you need to do is find the box or envelope and stuff it full of your extra change.
 It’s a great way to do good and not let that spare money go to waste.

 Although exchanging physical money comes with a fee, this can be one way to recoup your cash if you aren’t planning on visiting the country again anytime soon.